perrette/papers/README.md

 Planned features
 ----------------
 Mostly related to bibliography management:
-- integration with git (such as `pass` does)
-- configuration file with default bibtex and files directory, with priority:
-    - command line
-    - local congig
-    - global config
-- associated `myref config` to see and set configuration
 - display / search / filter entries : format as bibtex or key or whatever
 - add entry as bibtex
 - add manual entry